Skip to content

 6,400+

-Per year, targeting preparers nationwide — IRS Security Summit
+Incidents targeting tax professionals annually — IRS Security Summit data

 340%

-Ransomware encrypts your files and demands payment for the decryption key.
-For tax professionals, this means losing access to every client record, tax return, and business document simultaneously—typically during the most pressured weeks before filing deadlines when you're most vulnerable.
-Attackers know that tax practices operate under tight IRS deadlines and may be more willing to pay quickly to restore operations.
+Ransomware encrypts every file it can reach and demands payment for the decryption key.
+For a tax practice, that means losing access to every client record, tax return, and business document simultaneously — typically during the most pressured weeks before filing deadlines, when the disruption cost is highest and the pressure to pay quickly is strongest.
+The tax season ransomware spike illustrated in our overview above reflects a deliberate strategy: attackers time their campaigns to maximize deadline pressure on victims.

-Ransomware attacks against tax professionals spike 340% during tax season (January through April), with attackers specifically timing their campaigns to maximize pressure.
-The average ransom demand against small tax practices runs into tens of thousands of dollars, and even paying is no guarantee of recovery.
-The FBI reports that only 65% of victims who pay the ransom successfully recover their files, and 37% of those who do recover still find data corruption.
+The average ransom demand against a small tax practice runs into the tens of thousands of dollars, and paying is no guarantee of recovery.
+The FBI reports that only 65% of victims who pay the ransom successfully recover their files, and 37% of those who do recover still find data corruption requiring additional remediation work.

-The most common delivery mechanisms include phishing emails with malicious attachments disguised as client documents or IRS notices, compromised Remote Desktop Protocol (RDP) connections, malicious macros embedded in Excel or Word files, and software vulnerabilities in unpatched tax software or operating systems.
-Drive-by downloads from fake IRS form repositories round out the top attack vectors.
+The most common delivery mechanisms are phishing emails with malicious attachments disguised as client documents or IRS notices, compromised Remote Desktop Protocol (RDP) connections, malicious macros embedded in Excel or Word files, and software vulnerabilities in unpatched tax software or operating systems.

 Prevention requires a layered approach.
-According to NIST SP 800-184, the 3-2-1 backup rule remains the gold standard: maintain three copies of data, on two different media types, with one copy stored offline.
-For tax professionals, this means daily backups during tax season with weekly offline rotation.
-Pair tested offline backups with an Endpoint Detection and Response (EDR) solution that detects ransomware behavior patterns before encryption begins, and patch all software within 72 hours of each security release.
-Our complete ransomware protection guide for tax practices covers layered defense implementation in detail.
+The 3-2-1 backup rule remains the baseline: maintain three copies of data, on two different media types, with one copy stored offline and air-gapped from any network.
+For tax practices, daily backups during filing season with weekly offline rotation is the minimum.
+Pair tested offline backups with an Endpoint Detection and Response (EDR) solution that detects ransomware behavior before encryption begins, and patch all software within 72 hours of each security release.
+Our ransomware protection guide for tax practices covers layered defense implementation in detail.

 Tax Season Ransomware Warning